Jak2k/website/website/post/nuxt-astro.md

 **Nuxt** is not to great for content.
 You can do it too, but for example you can't use a content directory and generate a rss feed for it.
 Nuxt is better for dynamic data from an api.
 But when you use an api it provides you with many tools to work with it.

-<AstroVue
-  nuxt="I want to use an api to get my content." astro="I want to use markdown files to store my content next to my code." question="How do you want to store your content?" slug="contentStorage"
+<div class="ab-question" data-a="I want to use an api to get my content." data-b="I want to use markdown files to store my content next to my code." data-question="How do you want to store your content?" data-slug="contentStorage"></div>
-/>

 ## Development tools.